juhaniaa/PHPIDV408/ProjectPHP/docs/Requirement Specification.md

 2. Salesperson
 	- See how many seats are still open for relevant shows
+	- Wants to confirm that customer has booked a ticket

 3. Administrator
 	- Wants to add movies to list of available movies